Zaid-Ajaj/the-elmish-book/chapters/elm/using-css.md

         prop.text "Large red text"
     ]
 ```
-It makes sense to use `classes` when your classes are bound to values such you don't have to concatenate them using a space manually.
+It makes sense to use `classes` when your classes are bound to values so that you don't have to concatenate them using a space manually.
 It also looks nice because you immediately identify that the element has multiple classes.

 > `prop.className` can also take a list of strings to combine them into a single class, just like `classes`.

 ### Conditional classes
-Many times, you want to apply a class based the state.
+Many times, you want to apply a class based on the state.
 To take the example from the previous section, you want to apply the `hidden` class when `state.Count < 0`:
 ```fsharp {highlight: [8]}
 let render (state: State) (dispatch: Msg -> unit) =
     Html.div [